jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 7 Limit on term
 (1) No person may be a member for more than 6 consecutive years.
-(2) A member whose term of office has expired or who has resigned from office may continue in office for the purpose of completing any proceedings heard by the Board before the expiry or resignation concerned, whether or not his or her successor has come into office.
+(2) A member whose term of office has expired or who has resigned from office may continue in office for the purpose of completing any proceedings heard by the Board before the expiry or resignation concerned, whether or not the member’s successor has come into office.
 (3) Subclause (2) overrides subclause (1).
 (4) This clause applies despite sections 32(2) and 45 of the Crown Entities Act 2004.